jeremycg/pythoncourse/_posts/2016-01-29-appliedsyllabus.md

 *	Vectorization in NumPy
 *	Expansion to Pandas
 *	Reading, displaying and exporting csv files
-*	Basic subsetting, functions and methods on dataframes
+*	Subsetting, functions and methods on dataframes

 ### Lesson 5: NumPy and Pandas 2